 The other type of restraint used in nursing homes is chemical.
 This is not used as frequently as physical restraints, but it is definitely something to look out for.
 A chemical restraint is any type of drug that restricts a person’s movement or freedom.
 It is illegal for a home to administer a chemical restraint without the consent of a doctor.
 These restraints include sedatives.
 The FDA has not approved any drugs as chemical restraints.

 Some types of restraints are unethical.
 It is up to you and your family to decide what orders from the doctor are best for your loved one.
-Your loved one has the right to decide what types of restraints should get used on them.
-Under no circumstances can a chemical restraint get used without consent or a doctor’s order.
-Restraints may only get placed on a resident as a last resort.
+Your loved one has the right to decide what types of restraints should be used on them.
+Under no circumstances can a chemical restraint be used without consent or a doctor’s order.
+Restraints may only be placed on a resident as a last resort.
 Steps should be taken to ensure that there is no other way to keep your loved one safe then to restrain them.
 You want your loved one to be comfortable in the nursing home of your choosing so do what you think is best for your elder.
 If you have any questions about physical or chemical restraints, contact an attorney.